Type $II$ quantum subgroups of $\mathfrak{sl}_N$. $I$: Symmetries of local modules: Introduction

 \subsection{Acknowledgements}

 We would like to thank Dietmar Bisch for many clarifying conversations throughout the duration of this work.
 We would also like to thank Scott Morrison for helpful conversations on skein theory for orbifolds, Pinhas Grossman and Masaki Izumi for helpful conversations on the Cuntz algebra construction of quadratic categories, Victor Ostrik for pointing out to us that the exceptional braided auto-equivalence of $\ecat{sl}{4}{8}{4}$ exists due to a coincidence of categories, and finally Terry Gannon for helpful conversations on the combinatorics of the categories $\cat{sl}{r+1}{k}$, sharing his results in the type $I$ case, and for authoring the appendix.
+Finally, we would like to thank the referees for their many useful suggestions.

 This material is based work supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.
-In addition, Cain Edie-Michell was supported by NSF grant DMS 2137775 and a AMS-Simons Travel Grant.
+In addition, the author was supported by NSF grant DMS 2137775 and a AMS-Simons Travel Grant.